boomibrianbrinley/BBBoomiPublic/boomi-runtime-execution-log-footprint/README.md

-# Boomi Process Log Space Analyzer
+# Boomi Runtime Log Footprint (Bash)

-A Python script to analyze disk usage by Boomi parent processes (process components) to help tune logging and optimize process design in Boomi AtomSphere local runtime environments.
+A **Bash** script to analyze disk usage by Boomi parent processes (process components) so you can tune logging and optimize process design in Boomi AtomSphere local runtime environments.

 ## Overview